 Why: Cobblestoned streets and leafy squares combine with excellent dining in this romantic city on the Savannah River.

-How: Non-stop fights from all three Washington area airports arrive in under two hours, and the historic downtown is just 20 minutes away.
+How: Fly.
+Non-stop flights from all three Washington area airports arrive in under two hours.
+Historic downtown Savannah is just 20 minutes away.

 Stay: The Holiday Inn Express Savannah Historic District is conveniently located and very comfortable.
 Amp up the romance at one of the historic B&Bs like The Gastonian, where we spent our 5th anniversary many years ago.